HekaHouse/firebase-list/README.md

       path="ROUTING-PATH">
     </firebase-list>

-In the above examplle replace YOUR-FIREBASE, YOUR-COLLECTION with appropriate values from your Firebase.
+In the above example replace YOUR-FIREBASE, YOUR-COLLECTION with appropriate values from your Firebase.

 ## Note